In this post, I’m going to share the 5 things you need to know before you pull the trigger on a franchise.

-Smart would-be franchise owners make sure they learn how to do correct franchise research.
-That research includes calling existing franchisees of the concept (s) they’re pursuing and asking probing questions.
+I wish more would-be franchise owners would learn how to do correct franchise research.
+The “proper” research I’m referring to includes calling existing franchisees of the concept (s) they’re pursuing and asking probing questions.
 These questions tend to quickly reveal how happy (or unhappy) franchisees are.
 If too many franchisees reveal that they’re unhappy, prospective new franchisees question whether they should become franchisees themselves.
 And, if most of them say no, the franchisor won’t be able to grow.

 2. Most people don’t become business owners.

 Would you like to know why?